 - “I can’t afford to get professional advice or support yet – besides, there’s so much available for free, I don’t really need to pay for it.”

-Sadly it’s this mindset that’ll limit their potential and stunt their growth, and keep them locked in a cycle they’ll find difficult to escape.
+…it’s this mindset that will limit your business’s potential and stunt its growth, and keep you locked in a cycle you’ll find difficult to escape…the classic bootstrapping trap.

 “I’m learning new skills so what does it matter?
 It’s a win-win.”

-Imagine how many new customers/clients you could have been generating (or learning how to by brushing up on your sales & marketing skills – the ones that really matter) with those 10-12 hours – likely more than enough to have paid for a tech-savvy VA to have pointed you in the right direction and shortcut your research on the technical side of things.
+Imagine how many new customers/clients you could have been identifying, prospecting, or signing up (or learning how to by brushing up on your sales & marketing skills – the ones that really matter) with those 5+ hours.
+Likely more than enough to have paid for a tech-savvy VA team to have pointed you in the right direction and shortcut your research on the right platform for your business.

 “I’ve got way more time than money.”